Building a Corpus

 File management

 • Use a consistent naming convention.
-A good pattern: YYYY-MM-DD_Source_ShortTitle (e.g., 2024-03-15_KoreaHerald_THAAD-Deployment).
+A good pattern is YYYY-MM-DD_Source_ShortTitle (e.g., 2024-03-15_KoreaHerald_THAAD-Deployment).
 This sorts files chronologically by default.

 • Store files in a single dedicated folder with a clear directory structure.
 If your corpus is large, use subfolders by source or time period.

 • Keep originals untouched.
-Store raw downloaded files in one folder; work with copies in another.
+Store raw downloaded files in one folder.
+Work with copies in another.
 If you annotate or highlight texts, do it on the copies.

 • Back up everything.
 Use cloud storage (university OneDrive, Google Drive) and a local backup.
 A lost corpus means starting over.